 Cornelia Arnolda Johanna "Corrie" ten Boom (April 15, 1892 – 15 April 1983), in 1922, became the first female certified watchmaker in Holland.
 She worked and lived with her father and older sister above their shop (half a block from police headquarters).
 Together they hid Jews and members of the Resistance in their home, were eventually caught and sent to concentration camps, where her father and sister died.
 Incredibly, they saved an estimated 800 Jews.

-She is best known for her international best seller "The Hiding Place," which has sold over 3 million copies in the US, and the film by the same name.
+She is best known for her international best seller "The Hiding Place" (1971), which sold over 3 million copies in the US alone, and the 1975 film by the same name.
+Another best seller was "Tramp for the Lord" (1972) written with Jamie Buckingham, which contains dispatches from her amazing travels throughout Africa, Asia, the Americas and Europe, including the USSR, Cuba and China!

 A Bold Mission